synopsys-sig/synopsys-action/README.md

 - **bridge_download_version** - Provide bridge version.
 If provided, the specified version of Synopsys Bridge will be downloaded and configured.

+- **include_diagnostics** - All diagnostics files will be available to download when 'true' passed, Additionally **diagnostics_retention_days** can be passed as integer value between 1 to 90 to retain the files (Be default file be available for 90 days).

 [Note - If **bridge_download_version** or **bridge_download_url** is not provided, Synopsys Action will download and configure the latest version of Bridge]